simonw/datasette/docs/internals.rst

 The dictionary keys are the name of the database that is used in the URL - e.g. ``/fixtures`` would have a key of ``"fixtures"``.
 The values are :ref:`internals_database` instances.

 All databases are listed, irrespective of user permissions.
-This means that the ``_internal`` database will always be listed here.

 .. _datasette_permissions: